Head-to-Head · Updated May 2026

 Category 🗾 Japan 🇰🇷 South Korea Winner

-Bottom line: South Korea is meaningfully cheaper — roughly 20–30% less than Japan overall.
-The biggest cost difference is the signature dining experience: a full Korean BBQ dinner with soju for two costs $30–50; equivalent Japanese omakase sushi for two starts at $100 and can reach $500+.
-Japan's JR Pass (7-day: ~$250) is also a significant fixed cost that has no equivalent in South Korea.
-Both countries are much cheaper than Western Europe and roughly comparable to each other in budget relative to Southeast Asia.
+Bottom line: South Korea is meaningfully cheaper, roughly 20 to 30% less than Japan overall.
+The biggest cost difference is the signature dining experience: a full Korean BBQ dinner with soju for two costs $30 to $50; equivalent Japanese omakase sushi for two starts at $100 and can reach $500+.
+The JR Pass at around $340 for 7 days (after the October 2023 price increase) is also a significant fixed cost that has no equivalent in South Korea.
+Both countries are much cheaper than Western Europe and roughly comparable to each other in budget relative to Southeast Asia, where they are notably more expensive.

 Round 4